 - Making sure they have their glasses, hearing aids, or both.

 - Asking their friends to visit, if possible.

 - Talking about current events or things inside or outside their room.

 - Reading them books or letters.

-Delirium can last anywhere from a day to months.
-If the person’s medical problems improve, they may be able to go home before the delirium gets better.
-Some people’s symptoms will get much better when they return to their familiar home environment.
-Other people will continue to experience memory and orientation problems months after the delirium’s medical cause has been treated.
+Delirium can last from a day to sometimes months.
+If the person’s medical problems get better, they may be able to go home before their delirium goes away.
+Some people’s delirium symptoms get much better when they go home.
+Other people might keep having memory issues and forget the date and where they are for months after the cause of their delirium is treated.